 Key Resources

-Mass Shooting Preparedness
+Mass Shooting Preparedness & Response

 Uvalde Failures Underscore the Importance of Preparedness.
-This article published by the International City/County Management Association (ICMA) poses questions for local leaders to consider and provides resources they can use to prepare their communities for a mass shooting or other critical incident.
+ICMA article poses questions for civic leaders to consider as they prepare their communities to respond to a mass shooting or other critical incident.

-ICP TTA helps cities plan victim services, and is funded by the Office of Victims of Crime.
+ICP TTA helps cities plan victim services.

 Police Active Violence Incident Training